ajcborges/devsecops-tactical-workbook/labs/ch4/lab-4a.md

 ## Testing Out Docker (Lab 4a)

-Here is a step by step description of how to prepare the creation of our first container:

-* Create the ``devsecops'' folder.
+_NOTE_ [Install Docker](https://docs.docker.com/get-docker/) if you haven't already done so.

+For our first container lab, let's get some files in place that will allow us to make sure our setup is all working properly.
+Also we can use these files for subsequent labs.

-  * When creating folders, note that capitalization matters.
+1. Create a ``devsecops'' folder on your local machine.
+When creating folders, note that capitalization matters.
-* In that folder, create another folder called ``docker''.
-  * Now in the docker folder, create a text file with the name ``Dockerfile''.
+1. In that folder, create a text file with the name ``Dockerfile''.
-  * Copy and paste the example Dockerfile from earlier in this chapter into your text file.
+1. Copy and paste [the example Dockerfile from earlier in this chapter](https://github.com/devsecfranklin/devsecops-tactical-workbook/blob/main/book/code/21-docker/Dockerfile) into your text file.
-* Also in the docker folder, create a text file with the name ``docker-compose.yml''
+1. Create another text file with the name ``docker-compose.yml''
-  * Copy and paste the example docker-compose.yml file from earlier in this chapter into your second text file.
+1. Copy and paste [the example docker-compose.yml file from earlier in this chapter](https://github.com/devsecfranklin/devsecops-tactical-workbook/blob/main/book/code/21-docker/docker-compose.yml) into your second text file.

-\justify{}
-Here is an example of the BASH shell commands you can use to accomplish the steps of the exercise.
-You can substitue vi for your favorite text editor as needed.
-Note that typing the ``docker-compose'' command on line 6 will reference the devsecops ``service'' we specified on line 3 of the docker-compose.yml file.

-\justify{}
-\begin{mybox}{\thetcbcounter: Create files for Docker,height=3.5cm}
-  \lstinputlisting{code/05-containers/create-files.txt}
-\end{mybox}

-\justify{}
-With our files created and populated, we are ready to generate our container based on our specified configuration.

-\begin{mybox}{\thetcbcounter: Build from docker-compose.yml}
-  docker-compose -f docker/docker-compose.yml build devsecops
-\end{mybox}

-\justify{}
-If all went well, you should now have a shell prompt from ``inside'' the new container.
-Recall that we set our
-\textbf{WORKDIR} variable to /project in the Dockerfile.
-Following that example, we now have Dockerfile and docker-compose.yml in the directory /project/docker, having mounted the project directory from the host machine ``inside'' the container.